zfireear/Machine-Learning/deep_learning/tips_for_deep_learning.md

 - $v^1 = - \eta\nabla L(\theta^0)$
 - $v^2 = -\lambda \eta \nabla L(\theta^0) - \eta \nabla L(\theta^1)$

+## Momentum V.s.
+AdaGrad
+Momentum adds updates to the slope of our error function and speeds up SGD in turn.
+AdaGrad adapts updates to each individual parameter to perform larger or smaller updates depending on their importance

 ## Adam
 - $m_0 = 0$, it is previous movement in Momentum
 - $v_0 = 0$, it is $\sigma$ in the root mean square of the gradient calculated in RMSProp